SitePen/dgrid/doc/components/core-components/Grid.md

 `get(item)` | An optional function that, given a data item, will return the value to render in the cell.
 `set(item)` | An optional function that, given a modified data item, will return the value to set for the respective field on that item upon a call to `save()`.
 If no value is returned, the value as set in the passed item will be used.
 (Modifying the passed item directly is thus also an option.)
 `formatter(value)` | An optional function that, given the value to be displayed, will return a string of HTML for rendering.
 If `formatterScope` is used, this can be a string instead of a function, in which case a function will be looked up on the `formatterScope` object using the given string.
 (Note: if a custom `renderCell` is specified, `formatter` will be ignored unless the custom `renderCell` accounts for it.)
-`renderCell(object, value, node, options)` | An optional function that will be called to render the value into the target cell. `object` refers to the record from the grid’s store for the row, and `value` refers to the specific value for the current cell (which may have been modified by the column definition’s `get` function). `node` refers to the table cell that will be placed in the grid if nothing is returned by `renderCell`; if `renderCell` returns a node, that returned node will be placed in the grid instead.
+`renderCell(object, value, node, options)` | An optional function that will be called to render the value into the target cell. `object` refers to the record from the grid’s collection for the row, and `value` refers to the specific value for the current cell (which may have been modified by the column definition’s `get` function). `node` refers to the table cell that will be placed in the grid if nothing is returned by `renderCell`; if `renderCell` returns a node, that returned node will be placed in the grid instead.
 (Note: if a custom `renderCell` is specified, `formatter` will be ignored unless the custom `renderCell` accounts for it.)
 `renderHeaderCell(node)` | An optional function that will be called to render the column's header cell.
 Like `renderCell`, this may either operate on the node directly, or return a node to be placed within it.